AITwinMinds/ChatGPT-UI/README.md

 7. **Generate Response**: Click the "Generate" button to generate a response based on the selected options.

 8. **Stop Process**: Click the "Stop" button to halt the response generation process.

-## Clipboard Integration

-- **Clipboard Option**: By checking the "Use last clipboard text" checkbox, you can easily apply the text from your clipboard as part of the prompt.
-This provides a quick way to incorporate external content into your queries.

-## Dependencies

-- PyQt5
-- httpx
-- openai
-- bs4 (Beautiful Soup)
-- pygments

 ## Download